veritone/veritone-sdk/packages/veritone-client-js/README.md

-# Veritone-Api
+# Veritone JS client library

 ## Installation
 We provide bundles for the browser and for node.

 Install the package:
-`npm install --save veritone-api`
+`npm install --save veritone-client-js`

-in your code, import either `veritone-api/dist/bundle-browser` or `veritone-api/dist/bundle-node`, as described below.
+in your code, import either `veritone-client-js/dist/bundle-browser` or `veritone-client-js/dist/bundle-node`, as described below.

 ## Getting a token
 See the docs on authentication at https://veritone-developer.atlassian.net/